 This extra loading will stress the opamp - already straining to retain a flat response and with feedback falling at 6dB/octave.
 There is the very real likelihood that there will be an increase in distortion at high frequencies.
-This is not a problem in itself, but the intermodulation products will become an issue, and may be one of the reasons that opamps are often described in such derogatory terms by so many reviewers.
-Unfortunately (of course) most reviewers have no concept that there are different opamps with very different characteristics, so they gleefully lump them all into the same category.
+This is not a problem in itself, but the intermodulation products could become an issue, and may be one of the reasons that opamps are often described in such derogatory terms by so many reviewers.
+Unfortunately (of course) many reviewers seem to have no concept that there are different opamps with very different characteristics, and they gleefully lump them all into the same category.

 A Zobel network intended to maintain an output impedance of 100 ohms at all frequencies will need to become effective at no less than about 150kHz for most conventional opamps, so the values would be 100 ohms in series with about 6.8nF, connected across the output as shown below.

 Figure 3.3 - Use of a Zobel Network for Preamps

 With R1 = R2 = 100 ohms, and C1 = 6.8nF ...